-Table 44.28.
+Table 4.26.
 Additional Remote Provisioning Link Open message validation conditions

-When the Remote Provisioning state is Link Closing or Outbound Packet Transfer: When a Remote Provisioning Server receives a Remote Provisioning Link Open message, and the Remote Provisioning state is either Link Closing or Outbound Packet Transfer, then the Remote Provisioning Server shall respond with a Remote Provisioning Link Status message with the Status field set to Invalid State.
+When the Remote Provisioning Link state is Link Closing or Outbound Packet Transfer: When a Remote Provisioning Server receives a Remote Provisioning Link Open message, and the Remote Provisioning Link state is either Link Closing or Outbound Packet Transfer, then the Remote Provisioning Server shall respond with a Remote Provisioning Link Status message with the Status field set to Invalid State.

 Receiving a Remote Provisioning Link Close message

-When a Remote Provisioning Server receives a Remote Provisioning Link Close message, and the Remote Provisioning state is Idle, then the Remote Provisioning Server shall respond with a Remote Provisioning Link Status message with the Status field set to Success.
+When the Remote Provisioning Link state is Idle: When a Remote Provisioning Server receives a Remote Provisioning Link Close message, and the Remote Provisioning Link state is Idle, then the Remote Provisioning Server shall respond with a Remote Provisioning Link Status message with the Status field set to Success.

-When a Remote Provisioning Server receives a Remote Provisioning Link Close message, and the Remote Provisioning Procedure state indicates that the Device Key Refresh procedure is active, and the Remote Provisioning state is Link Active, then the Remote Provisioning Server shall close the Device Key Refresh Interface, passing the Reason Code to the layer executing the provisioning protocol; shall respond with a Remote Provisioning Link Status message (see Section 4.4.6.2.3.4) with the Status field set to Success; shall set the Remote Provisioning state to Idle; and shall send a Remote Provisioning Link Report message (see Section 4.4.5.5.3.5) with the Status field set to Link Closed by Client.
+When a Device Key Refresh is active: When a Remote Provisioning Server receives a Remote Provisioning Link Close message, and the Device Key Refresh procedure is active, and the Remote Provisioning Link state is Link Active, then the Remote Provisioning Server shall close the Device Key Refresh Interface, passing the Reason Code to the layer executing the provisioning protocol; shall respond with a Remote Provisioning Link Status message (see Section 4.4.6.2.3.4) with the Status field set to Success; shall set the Remote Provisioning Link state to Idle; and shall send a Remote Provisioning Link Report message (see Section 4.4.5.5.3.5) with the Status field set to Link Closed by Client.

-The rest of this section defines the behavior of the Remote Provisioner Server when it receives a Remote Provisioning Link Close message and the Remote Provisioning Procedure state indicates that an unprovisioned device is being provisioned.
+When an unprovisioned device is being provisioned: When the Remote Provisioner Server receives a Remote Provisioning Link Close message, and an unprovisioned device is being provisioned, the server’s response shall be determined by the Remote Provisioning Link state:

-When a Remote Provisioning Server receives a Remote Provisioning Link Close message, and the Remote Provisioning state is Link Active, then the Remote Provisioning Server shall start the PB-Remote Close Link procedure using the value of the Reason field as the Reason, shall set the Link Close Reason state to the Reason field if available, shall set the Link Close Status state to Link Closed by Client, shall set the Remote Provisioning state to Link Closing, and shall respond with a Remote Provisioning Link Status message (see Section 4.4.6.2.3.4) with the Status field set to Success.
+If the Remote Provisioning Link state is Link Active, then the Remote Provisioning Server shall start the PB-Remote Close Link procedure using the value of the Reason field as the Reason, shall set the Link Close Reason state to the Reason field if reason is required for the PB-Remote Close Link procedure, shall set the Link Close Status state to Link Closed by Client, shall set the Remote Provisioning Link state to Link Closing, and shall respond with a Remote Provisioning Link Status message (see Section 4.4.6.2.3.4) with the Status field set to Success.

-When a Remote Provisioning Server receives a Remote Provisioning Link Close message, and the Remote Provisioning state is Link Opening, then the Remote Provisioning Server shall stop the PB-Remote Open Link procedure, shall start the PB-Remote Close Link procedure using the value of the Reason field state as the Reason, shall set the Link Close Reason state to the Reason field if available, shall set the Link Close Status state to Link Closed by Client, shall set the Remote Provisioning state to Link Closing, and shall respond with a Remote Provisioning Link Status message with the Status field set to Success.
+If the Remote Provisioning Link state is Link Opening, then the Remote Provisioning Server shall stop the PB-Remote Open Link procedure, shall start the PB-Remote Close Link procedure using the value of the Reason field state as the Reason, shall set the Link Close Reason state to the Reason field if reason is required for the PB-Remote Close Link procedure, shall set the Link Close Status state to Link Closed by Client, shall set the Remote Provisioning Link state to Link Closing, and shall respond with a Remote Provisioning Link Status message with the Status field set to Success.

-When a Remote Provisioning Server receives a Remote Provisioning Link Close message, and the Remote Provisioning state is Outbound Packet Transfer, then the Remote Provisioning Server shall abort all Provisioning Bearer PDU transfers, shall start the PB-Remote Close Link procedure using the value of the Reason field state as the Reason, shall set the Link Close Reason state to the Reason field if available, shall set the Link Close Status state to Link Closed by Client, shall set the Remote Provisioning state to Link Closing, and shall respond with a Remote Provisioning Link Status message with the Status field set to Success.
+If the Remote Provisioning Link state is Outbound Packet Transfer, then the Remote Provisioning Server shall abort all Provisioning Bearer PDU transfers, shall start the PB-Remote Close Link procedure using the value of the Reason field state as the Reason, shall set the Link Close Reason state to the Reason field if reason is required for the PB-Remote Close Link procedure, shall set the Link Close Status state to Link Closed by Client, shall set the Remote Provisioning Link state to Link Closing, and shall respond with a Remote Provisioning Link Status message with the Status field set to Success.